JSBSim-Team/jsbsim/joss_paper/paper.md

 Executing the above command results in the ball characteristics being read, initialized to the state specified in the reset00_v2.xml file, and run for 5400 seconds.
 The position of the ball is logged at 1 Hz in a file named BallOut.csv.
 The output file can be read and plotted quickly using tools such as Octave or Excel.

 While this is a minimal example, JSBSim scales to highly complex aerospace vehicles — even rockets with GNC systems and large aerodynamic databases derived from wind tunnel testing — all specified through data files alone.
 In fact, the input metalanguage offers great flexibility in terms of defining properties within a specific FDM, with the availability of a large number of mathematical operators, N-dimensional table lookups and access to the aircraft's metrics and state via the property system.
-The following is an example of how the dimensional pitch control power can be defined as a function of Mach number:
+The following is an example of how the dimensional pitch control power can be defined as a function of Mach number (see also \autoref{fig:Cm_delta:e}):
 ```xml
 <function name="aero/PitchMoment_elevator">
     <description>Pitch moment due to elevator</description>